dshemetov/advent-of-code-solutions/README.md

 ## Background

-I got into these puzzles in December 2015 in Los Angeles, while spending time with the Sellin family.
+I first got into Advent of Code in December 2015, while spending time with the Sellin family in Los Angeles.
 After a few days of doing not much more than playing SSX Tricky and drinking peppermint schnapps, my brain was beginning to decompress from a tough school semester.
-Evin was toying functional programming paradigms in JavaScript and I dabbled with Python.
+Evin was toying with functional programming paradigms in JavaScript and I dabbled with Python.
-Together on a very large couch, it was a very nice time.
+Nerding out together on a very large couch, it was good times.

-I'm going to update these solutions at some point, but you can look at the old versions for fun here.
+I periodically tinker with my old solutions and refactor them.
+The old versions can be found in the commit log, though.
 It's nice to look back and see yourself grow as a programmer.

 - AoC 2021: 43/50 Python.